-All natural products Santegra USA, including LiverPro™, have been manufactured from all natural remedies using high quality pure raw materials and technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.
+The product has been manufactured using high quality pure raw materials and the technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.

-The exclusive Santegra®’s product – LiverPro™ is the most powerful natural formula for liver health.
+The exclusive Santegra®’s product – LiverPro™ is a powerful natural formula for liver health.